 When will the works be completed?

-The paths will all be delivered at different times and all will be completed in Autumn 2025.
+The paths have been delivered at different times since 2023 and will all will be completed in Summer 2026.